phisn/algebraic-server-reconciliation/docs/main.typ

 Despite its advantages, algebraic reconciliation faces fundamental limitations that restrict its applicability.
 The most significant constraint emerges in games with strong state dependencies, where the behavior of one entity fundamentally alters the dynamics of another.
 Our experiments with collision dynamics demonstrated this limitation clearly: when physics constraints couple entity movements, the temporal stability assumption fails, leading to overcorrection artifacts.

 The limitation becomes insurmountable in certain game architectures, particularly voxel-based games like Minecraft or Terraria.
 In these games, blocks lack persistent identity beyond their position in the world grid.
 When a player mines a block at position (x, y, z), that block ceases to exist rather than moving or transforming.
-This deletion-creation pattern violates the assumptions underlying our Abelian group construction, which requires entities to maintain identity across state changes.
+This deletion-creation pattern violates the assumptions underlying our abelian group construction, which requires entities to maintain identity across state changes.
 Without stable entity identities, we cannot meaningfully compute difference deltas or apply corrections algebraically.

 Similarly, games featuring complex emergent behaviors from simple rules, such as Conway's Game of Life simulations or cellular automata-based mechanics, resist algebraic reconciliation.
 The state at each timestep depends holistically on the entire previous state, making it impossible to isolate independent deltas that can be algebraically composed.
 These systemic dependencies create cascading prediction errors that our correction mechanism cannot resolve.